 Alternatively, but BEFORE importing your file, you should choose the “Window” from the main toolbar, then “Model Info” -> “Units” and change them from “Architectural” to “Decimal” and pick up the “Centimeters” at the end.
 Next, you can simply import your .obj file without entering “Options” (Pic.
 5).

 The other thing is “Swap YZ Coordinates“, which should remain selected as default.
 If you deselect it at some point, your object will stand vertically.

 Thereafter we can preferably set the number of decimals, as shown in the image above, but it’s not necessary.

 4. Next thing – defining the cardinal points.
 In Google Sketchup, we have 3 axes: XYZ.
 As the Y-axis shows up, being swapped with the Z-axis, we should have a different orientation of the whole Cartesian System, as it is rotated along the X-axis.
-In turn, our X-axis (red) will indicate East, Y-axis (blue) will go to the top and Z-axis (green) will point the north direction (Pic.
+In turn, our X-axis (red) will indicate East, Y-axis (blue) will go to the top and Z-axis (green) will point in the north direction (Pic.
 8 – 10).

 5. Now, we should check the location of our building in reality.
 The example shown above has the garage door oriented roughly towards NW.
 In Sketchup, according to the default position, they head exactly south.
-In this case, we should rotate them at least by 90° to the left.
+In this case, we should rotate them at least 90° to the left.
 The first thing we should do here is to check the real building location against i.e. the nearest road.
 In the case of the example shown, the garage door should be a front of the road.
-You can check the exact location circumstances both in Google Maps and Google Earth.
+You can check the exact location circumstances both on Google Maps and Google Earth.
 Next, you should measure the orientation angle of the nearest feature, which in my case is the road mentioned above.
 The easiest way to do it quickly is: